 CAR refers to the body's release of the hormone cortisol at its peak, which is around 30 minutes after you wake up.
 Cortisol is released in response to stress, with levels fluctuating throughout the day.
 But by measuring participants' CAR, researchers were hoping to assess each person's baseline stress levels as well as their body's variation in the release of cortisol from day to day.

-The third stress marker that the team measured was inflammation.
+The third stress marker the team measured was inflammation.
 Decades of research has shown that high levels of inflammation are linked with a number of health issues, including depression and anxiety.
 Inflammation is a good thing when the body is responding to an infection, but it's a bad thing when the body remains in an inflamed state day-in and day-out.

-Yoga to reduce stress
+4 yoga moves to reduce stress

 That's no surprise to Jennifer Reis, a yoga therapist at the Kripalu School of Yoga, who told MNN, "Yoga postures allow you to go inward to discover that peace and comfort is already here within you."